sjmlungwana/Mivu-Single-Server/README.md

 3. Salt-Master (version 3006)
 4. Salt-Minion (version 3006)

-#### In order to foolow up with this lab you need the following things.
+#### In order to follow up with this lab you need the following things.

 1. AWS Account -> access keys
 2. Terraform installed on your machine